 To prevent such events, we engage a third-party contractor to provide security services at our mine site.
 In addition, all of the contractors also engage their own security force.
 We have engaged Chevron Security and Investigation Agency Inc. since December 2011.
 The original term of the security service contract expired on November 30, 2012; however, the contract is automatically renewed every year, until a notice of termination is served to the other party.
-All armory and equipment are provided for by the contractor.
+All armory and equipment are provided for by the contractor itself, and comprehensive training is also provided to the security guards stationed at our mine by the contractor.
 Moreover, since May 2019, we have engaged Renjamel Security Agency to provide security services at our mine site.
-The contract is automatically renewed every year, until a notice of termination is automatically renewed every year, until a notice of termination is served to the other party.
+The contract is automatically renewed every year, until a notice of termination is served to the other party.